m4nh/ars/README.md

 ## Training Datasets

-As stated in the paper, here are all the training datasets used in our experiments:
+As stated in the <a href='https://arxiv.org/pdf/1908.01862.pdf'/>Paper</a>, here are all the training datasets used in our experiments:

 * Industrial Dataset:
   * [Industrial_1000_A](http://www.vision.deis.unibo.it/Roars/Industrial_1000_A.tar.gz) , [Industrial_1000_M](http://www.vision.deis.unibo.it/Roars/Industrial_1000_M.tar.gz) , [Industrial_3000_A](http://www.vision.deis.unibo.it/Roars/Industrial_3000_A.tar.gz) , [Industrial_5000_A](http://www.vision.deis.unibo.it/Roars/Industrial_5000_A.tar.gz) , [Industrial_15000_A](http://www.vision.deis.unibo.it/Roars/Industrial_15000_A.tar.gz) , [Industrial_Test_A](http://www.vision.deis.unibo.it/Roars/Industrial_Test_A.tar.gz) , [Industrial_Test_M](http://www.vision.deis.unibo.it/Roars/Industrial_Test_M.tar.gz) , [Industrial_1000_SLAM (normal,corrected,robot)](http://www.vision.deis.unibo.it/Roars/Industrial_Slam.zip)